phkus/tinderbox-mcp/README.md

 A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with [Tinderbox](https://www.eastgate.com/Tinderbox/), a powerful knowledge management application for macOS.
 This allows you to control Tinderbox with natural language and to connect it to other services that the assistant has access to.
 In the background, it uses the AppleScript integration of Tinderbox to create and update notes and to navigate the hierarchy of a document.

+## 🔄 Migration Notice: Version 0.2.0

+**Version 0.2.0+ has been rewritten in Python using HTTP transport for remote access.**

+### Why Python?
+The Python rewrite enables **HTTP-based remote access**, allowing you to:
+- Connect from Claude Mobile apps using Connectors
+- Access your Tinderbox server from anywhere via Tailscale or Ngrok
+- Share your Tinderbox server with team members securely
+- Use modern OAuth authentication (GitHub) for secure access

+### For Existing Users
+- **TypeScript version 0.1.x** remains available on the [`typescript`](https://github.com/phkus/tinderbox-mcp/tree/typescript) branch
+- **No breaking changes** to tool functionality - all tools work identically
+- **Same AppleScript files** - the `.scpt` files are unchanged
+- See [UPGRADE.md](UPGRADE.md) for migration guide

+---

 ## Included Tinderbox Operations

 The server includes tools for these Tinderbox actions: